Estonia

 The procedure for the dismissal of the executive head is not stated in the law

-This applies to 9 other countries: Cyprus, Denmark, Finland, Flanders, Ireland, Italy, The Netherlands, Switzerland, United Kingdom
+This applies to 10 other countries: Croatia, Denmark, Finland, Flanders, Wallonia, Ireland, The Netherlands, Serbia, Switzerland, United Kingdom

 0% Term of office of the executive head